 As we’ve discussed, amber-colored motor oil is perfectly normal.
 In fact, this is the color you want it to be.
-The best oil is when it looks the same color as when you put it in the engine.
+The best oil looks the same color as when you put it in the engine.
 The closer it is to that color, the better.

-If you see amber oil on the dipstick, you are safe to keep driving for the remainder of the interval.
+If you see amber oil on the dipstick, you are safe to keep driving for a while yet.
 However, you will want to continue checking it to ensure nothing is changing.